fengchaohnsq/3D-Face-generation-model/README.md

 - the radio button of 'yaw' 'pitch' and 'roll' will control the angle of the face, the angle is from -180 to 180.
 - the button 'expressions off' will control the expression dimension tab showing or hiding
 - the spinner 'number of export images and button 'export PNG' can generate images as you set.
+- the button of 'export RPS' will save current model parameters as rps file.
+- the button of 'load RPS' will load those saved rps files.

 ## Requirements